-China-Australia Free Trade Agreement, signed 17 June 2015, [2015] ATS 15 (entered into force 20 December 2015) art 17.2 https://www.dfat.gov.au/trade/agreements/in-force/chafta/official-documents/Pages/official economy is also critically evaluated, cautioning against overstatement.
-The state of Australia's relations with China is then contextualised by comparing it with that of other countries in the region.
+This article seeks to demystify these misunderstandings.
+Section 2 begins by reviewing the political disputes between Australia and China before and amid the current deterioration.
+A distinction is drawn between the deeper political frictions and the many disputes that are more symptomatic in nature.
+The extent to which political disagreements have spilled over to hurt the Australian economy is also critically evaluated, cautioning against overstatement.
+The state of Australia's relations with China is then contextualized by comparing it with that of other countries in the region.
 This highlights several areas where Australia's relations contrast significantly with regional norms.
-Section III discusses the Chinese trade measures in three major categories - i.e. antidumping, import restrictions and tariffs - in terms of their compatibility with WTO/ChAFTA rules.
+Section 3 discusses the Chinese trade measures in three major categories - i.e., anti-dumping, import restrictions and tariffs - in terms of their compatibility with WTO/ChAFTA rules.
 It argues that although Australia has a claim against most of the measures, it is difficult to determine whether such claims may prevail in the absence of detailed evidence.
 It also explains why the WTO remains a preferred forum for dispute settlement (despite certain existential challenges) and why WTO litigation offers an important opportunity for the two sides to resume bilateral dialogue that would contribute to the resolution of tensions.
-Section IV then offers further observations on some broader implications of the tensions for both economies and the possible solutions beyond litigation.
-Section V concludes this paper.
+Section 4 then offers further observations on some broader implications of the tensions for both economies and the possible solutions beyond litigation.
+Section 5 concludes this article.